-- be currently enrolled in a HE institution within the CPAD sector for either a BA/MA or MPhil/DPhil; - have course experience sufficient to allow some degree of involvement in quality feedback processes through, for example, annual course monitoring or the representation of student views on course committees or student associations/unions; - have been engaged in an international project, course or scheme (e.g. Erasmus) that provided comparative international experience of academic programmes; - be able to take an objective and independent view of evidence provided for quality assurance and be sensitive and openminded to different academic approaches; - have a proficiency in English that is equivalent to level C1 in the Common European Framework of References for Languages: learning, teaching, assessment; - have successfully completed an EQ-Arts training programme or a briefing for peer reviewers who possess commensurate professional expertise and experience.
+- be currently enrolled in a higher education institution studying one of the disciplines within the CPAD sector for either a BA/MA or MPhil/DPhil/PhD/Doctorate; - have sufficient course experience to demonstrate some degree of involvement in quality feedback processes through, for example, annual course monitoring or the representation of student views on course committees or student associations/unions; - have been engaged in an international project, course or scheme (e.g. Erasmus) that provided a comparative international experience of academic programmes; - be able to take an objective and independent view of evidence provided for quality assurance and be sensitive and open-minded to different academic approaches; - have a proficiency in English that is equivalent to level C1 in the Common European Framework of References for Languages: learning, teaching, assessment; - have successfully completed an EQ-Arts training programme or equivalent (e.g., ESU training), or briefing for peer reviewers for those who possess commensurate professional expertise and experience.